Last Updated on 2022/04/22

 China started to develop medium-range ballistic missiles (MRBM) in July 1960, with an increased range double that of the R-2.

 China and the Soviet Union had cordial relations throughout the 50s.
 Since 1956 (when Nikita Khrushchev denounced the legacy of Stalin), China and the USSR had progressively diverged about Marxist ideology, and, by 1961, when the doctrinal differences proved intractable, the Communist Party of China formally denounced the Soviet variety of communism as a product of “Revisionist Traitors”.

 Chinese space program after the Sino-Soviet Split

-Due to Cold War tension, Mao decided in December 1963 that China should develop missile defense system capacity.
+Due to Cold War tension, Mao decided in December 1963 that China should develop a missile defense system capacity.
 During a conference held on February 2, 1964, directive 640 (640指示) was adopted (later known as Project 640).

 The first successful launch of a Chinese 1059 SRBM missile copy of the R-2 was conducted only two months later on November 5, 1960.
 The missile was also designated DF-1.

 The missile has not been deployed in actual combat, but China through the imitation of the P-2 missile to establish a missile research system, training a group of missile experts.